a-ens/book-search-engine/README.md

 ## Description

 Uses the Google Books API to provide data for a book search engine.
-Refactored into a GraphQL API built with Apollo Server
+Refactored into a GraphQL API built with Apollo Server.

 ## Installation